-The 8943CF model consists of a front and rear module set that can only be installed in a GeckoFlex frame.
-Two optional fiber optic dual transmitter SFP device kits, shipped separately, must also be installed for full functionality of the module.
+The 8943FC model consists of a front and rear module set that can only be installed in a GeckoFlex frame.
+Two fiber optic dual transmitter SFP device kits, shipped separately, must also be installed for full functionality of the module.

-Installation of the 8943CF module set is a process of:
+Installation of the 8943FC module set is a process of:

-- 1. Placing the 8900CF-R rear module in a rear frame slot, - 2.
+- 1. Placing the 8943FC-R rear module in a rear frame slot, - 2.
 Installing the fiber optic SFP devices on the front module, - 3.
 Placing the front module in the corresponding front slot, - 4.
 Cabling the signal ports, and - 5.
-Setting module parameters with on-board switches or with the web browser interface or the Newton Control Panel.
+Setting module parameters with on-board switches or with the web browser interface.